Spenc3rB/uthp-tests/README.md

 And after we have achieved success, we can submit the image as production-ready, but first...

+## 4.5 Hardware Tests

+Hardware tests can be run at any time before [Production ready](#6-production-ready).
+To perform the hardware tests, follow the instructions [here](https://github.com/SystemsCyber/UTHP/blob/main/Testing/Hardware/UTHPHardwareTesting_Physical.pdf).
+Afterwards, you are clear to mark the UTHP as passing the `hardware` test, in the QA log format explained below.

 ### 5. Save the test results

 > Note: Test results should be saved to the UTHP github repo: https://github.com/SystemsCyber/UTHP/tree/main/Testing/Software/assets/logs.
 The logs should be saved under a directory with the serial number of the UTHP.
 An example of the directory structure is shown in the [logs](https://github.com/SystemsCyber/UTHP/tree/main/Testing/Software/assets/logs) directory of the UTHP github repo.